York College senior earns coveted engineering fellowship at Virginia Tech

 These scholarships and fellowships are among the most competitive in the country and are awarded to the best students who study with the department.

 During a graduate recruiting weekend, she was able to talk to current recipients who are currently doing research at the school.

 “Talking to some of them was a nice experience,” she says.

 After Virginia Tech, Amanda is weighing all options and keeping an open mind.
-Pursuing a doctorate, working for an assistive technology, biomedical engineering or research and development firm are all distinct possibilities.
+Pursing a doctorate, working for an assistive technology, biomedical engineering or research and development firm are all distinct possibilities.